 Odor Zone 1: The Litter Box

 Fortunately, today's new litter boxes help hide the odor, and are also a quantum leap forward in pet hygiene.
-Hooded corner and roll-away styles are available to contain waste and spray.
+Nature's Miracle Advanced Hooded Corner Litter Box and roll-away styles are available to contain waste and spray.
 The Jumbo Hi-Back Litter Pan even has an integrated zeolite filter to capture odors.
 Others feature built-in cleaning mechanisms, both manual and automatic, to make waste removal easier and extend the life of litter.

 All litter boxes will remain fresher longer if pre-treated with Stink Free.
 Application to the surface of the box, prior to adding litter, creates a chemical barrier to keep odors from growing.
 For best results, place your litter box in a well-ventilated area, a room with an open window.
 Also, clean the litter box daily, and change the litter at least twice a week, once a week for clumping litter.